Epse/vSMR-belux/README.md

 * Added pro_mode_belux filter: only show tag when AC is squawking mode C.
 * Removed green tag background color when on runway
 * Set symbol brightness to 70 by default (making it more easy to spot the secondary track symbol).
+* Custom filters support
+* Non-rectangular tags
+* Realistic target symbols
+* Realistic tag borders
+* Support for the TopSky menubar

 ### Release

 This is the latest stable release, which has been tested and the one you should use for day to day use.

-Download the latest release here: <https://github.com/pierr3/vSMR/releases>
+Download the latest release here: <https://github.com/Epse/vSMR-belux/releases>

-### Nightly build

-vSMR now has a nightly build courtersey of Appveyor, available at <https://ci.appveyor.com/api/projects/pierr3/vSMR/artifacts/vSMR-nightly.zip>

-The nightly build is always up to date with the latest commit, however it may be very unstable and may crash EuroScope. **Don't forget to add the ICAO_Airlines.txt file to the vSMR dll folder when using this build.**

 ### Thanks

+Thanks to pierr3 for the original version of this plugin and Nicola Macoir for the original Belux fork.

+The below note of thanks is integrally copied from upstream and we share its sentiment.
 Special thanks to Daniel Lange, Even Rognlien, Juha Holopainen, Lionel Bischof and Wenjun Zhou for their help with the code, thanks to Sam White and Theo Bearman for their help on the wiki, and thanks to Jonas Kuster for the countless bug hunts and help on issue tracking!